jonhiggs/ml67/doc/02-circuit.md

 | R6 | K0D |     | K40 | K05 | K06 | K0C |     | K0B |     | K3D |     |     |
 | R7 | K01 | K02 | K03 | K04 | K07 | K08 | K09 | K0A |     |     |     |     |

+Later on, I will cover the LEDs but for now, the important thing is to get the buttons working.

 ---